-OpenJDK and other JDK implementations are well known for a broad choice of highly configurable GC implementations.
+Java implementations are well known for a broad choice of highly configurable GC implementations.
 There are four use cases where a trivial no-op GC proves useful.

 VM interface testing.
-For VM development purposes, having a simplest GC helps to understand the absolute minimum required from VM-GC interface to have a functional allocator.
-This serves as the proof that VM-GC interface is sane, which is important in lieu of JEP-304 ("GC interface").
+For VM development purposes, having a simple GC helps to understand the absolute minimum required from the VM-GC interface to have a functional allocator.
+This serves as proof that the VM-GC interface is sane, which is important in lieu of JEP 304 ("Garbage Collector Interface").

 Last-drop performance improvements.
-For ultra-performance-sensitive applications, where developers are conscious about memory allocations, and know the application memory footprint exactly, or even arrive to (almost) completely garbage-free applications.
-In those applications, GC cycle may be considered an implementation bug that wastes cycles for no good reason.
+For ultra-latency-sensitive applications, where developers are conscious about memory allocations and know the application memory footprint exactly, or even have (almost) completely garbage-free applications.
+In those applications, GC cycles may be considered an implementation bug that wastes CPU cycles for no good reason.
 Extremely short lived jobs are one example of this.
 There are also cases when restarting the JVM -- letting load balancers figure out failover -- is sometimes a better recovery strategy than accepting a GC cycle.
 Even for non-allocating workloads, the choice of GC means choosing the set of GC barriers that the workload has to use, even if no GC cycle actually happens.
-Most OpenJDK GCs are generational, and they emit at least one reference write barrier.
+Most JDK GCs are generational, and they emit at least one reference write barrier.
 Avoiding this barrier brings the last bit of performance improvement.

-Epsilon GC looks and feels like any other OpenJDK GC, enabled with
+Epsilon GC looks and feels like any other JDK GC, enabled with

-- Throw OutOfMemoryError with a descriptive message.
+OutOfMemoryErrorwith a descriptive message.